anouri/6830-Project/README.md

+**Maven**:
+This project is managed using maven.
+In order to have the jar that include all of the depdency, use ``mvn package`` or ``mvn clean install``.
+It will generate a uber jar file in target name DatabaseBenchmarking-1.0-SNAPSHOT.jar.
+You can run any class in the jar with the following command:
+> java -cp target/DatabaseBenchmarking-1.0-SNAPSHOT.jar [classname]

+For example: > java -cp target/DatabaseBenchmarking-1.0-SNAPSHOT.jar SQLSchemaParser

 **Dataset For Test**:
 The smallest version that contains the context and the freebase id is ~5GB in size and since github has a limit on file size, I only included the first 5 out of 109 files in here for reference.